All Episodes

 They're Reagan Democrats, people who are culturally conservative, maybe a little culturally conservative on the racial front, on the ethnic front.

-They like to think of themselves as Democrats on economic issues, but when it comes to the squeeze on some of these cultural issues.
+They like to think of themselves as Democrats on economic issues, but when it comes to the squeeze on some of these cultural issues, didn't this all come up earlier, about three weeks ago in San Francisco, this conversation?

-You know, Obama to this day, and this is this is uh I think a characteristic that is attributable to all elitists.
+You know, Obama to this day, and this is, I think, a characteristic that is attributable to all elitists.

 He believes that.